 Carlo M. Cuesta is the founding principal and managing partner of Creation In Common.
 Carlo brings 25 years’ experience working for and consulting with nonprofit organizations.
 Carlo has worked on engagements with Greater Twin Cities United Way, Scholarship America, Minnesota Children’s Museum, Minnesota Housing Partnership, Youthprise, South Dakota State University, The Family Pathways, McKnight Foundation, Jerome Foundation, Saint Paul Foundation, Arc Greater Twin Cities, Jackson Hole Conservation Alliance, Care Providers of Minnesota, Minnesota Citizens for the Arts, Opportunity Partners, Phillips Family Foundation, Sidney Health Center, National Council on Family Relations, Pillsbury United Communities, Minnesota State Arts Board and Walker Art Center.
 Carlo is an adjunct faculty member at the University of Minnesota.
 He serves as vice chairman of the board of directors for the Alliance for Nonprofit Management.
 In addition, he is a contributing writer to the Nonprofit Quarterly.
 He received his M.B.A. from the University of St. Thomas.

-Donte Curtis is the owner of Catch Your Dream Consulting/Coaching where he mentors, inspires, and trains individuals and teams nationwide on leadership development, racial equity, entrepreneurship, making effective change.
+Donte Curtis is the owner of Catch Your Dream Consulting/Coaching where he mentors, inspires, and trains individuals and teams nationwide on leadership development, racial equity, entrepreneurship, and making effective change.
 Donte supports his clients to excel in their dreams and discover new alternatives.
 With over eight years of facilitation experience, Donte is adapt to fostering the collective wisdom in the room and creates space to make sure everyone voice is heard.
 Probably one of the most energetic people you will ever meet, Donte lives a life that is dedicated to leadership, social justice, and liberation.

 Nicki Donlon, partner in the not-for-profit services group, joined Baker Tilly Virchow Krause, LLP in 2010.
 Prior to joining Baker Tilly Virchow Krause, Nicki spent over 10 years at an international firm serving audit clients in many different industries including nonprofits, healthcare providers, public sector and financial services.
 She has a bachelor of science in accounting with a finance minor from the University of Wisconsin – Eau Claire.
 Her awards and achievements include: 40 Under 40 Award (2014), Minneapolis/St. Paul Business Journal; Top Women in Finance Award (2012), Finance & Commerce; and Distinguished Achievement Award (2000), Minnesota Society of CPAs.